Rigellute/spotify-tui/README.md

 ### High level requirements yet to be implemented

-- The auth token does not currently automatically refresh - when you leave `spotify-tui` running for a while, you won't be able to control playback.
-And you'll need to quit and restart to get it working again.
 - Add songs to a playlist
 - Be able to like songs in every view, and see that a given track is already liked.
 - Unlike songs